 In this tutorial, I’ll discuss how to display information based on financial year within Power BI reports.
-However, this particular analysis is a bit complex.
+However, this analysis is a bit complex.
 This is because it has different customers and each of them has a different financial year.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 I can’t just utilize the Financial year column in the Date table to filter them by financial year (fiscal year).
 So, by clicking through our customers, we need to dynamically show the fiscal year for that particular customer.